 The Group evaluates its long-lived assets or asset group including acquired intangibles with finite lives for impairment whenever events or changes in circumstances (such as a significant adverse change to market conditions that will impact the future use of the assets) indicate that the carrying amount of a group of long-lived assets may not be fully recoverable.
-When these events occur, the Group evaluates the impairment by comparing the carrying amount of the assets to future undiscounted cash flows expected to result from the use of the assets and their eventual disposition.
-If the sum of the expected undiscounted cash flows is less than the carrying amount of the assets, the Group recognizes an impairment loss based on the excess of the carrying amount of the asset group over its fair value, generally based upon discounted cash flows or market prices, management utilizes significant assumptions including revenue growth rate operating margin, capital expenditure and discount rate.
-These assumptions might be affected by expectations about future market and economic conditions, including the impact of COVID-19, as well as regulatory requirements.
+When these events occur, the Group evaluates the impairment by comparing the carrying amount of the assets to future undiscounted cash flows expected to result from the use of the assets, the Group recognizes an impairment loss based on the excess of the carrying amount of the asset group over its fair value, generally based upon discounted cash flows or market prices, management utilizes significant assumptions including revenue growth rate operating margin, capital expenditure and discount rate.
+These assumptions might be affected by expectations about future market and economic conditions, as well as regulatory requirements.

-Impairment loss on long-lived assets of RMB76,089, RMB8,500 and nil was recognized for the years ended December 31, 2019, 2020 and 2021, respectively.
+Impairment loss on long-lived assets of RMB8,500, nil and nil was recognized for the years ended December 31, 2020, 2021 and 2022, respectively.